Domain Fronting

 IP-level rerouting (the WithConnectTo path)

-Different goal, often confused with the above.
-WithConnectTo pins the TCP target while keeping SNI and Host the same as the request URL.
+WithConnectTo solves a different problem and is often confused with classic fronting.
+It pins the TCP target while keeping SNI and Host the same as the request URL.

 s := httpcloak.NewSession("chrome-latest",